 *I am slightly bitter about this because an anonymous person online once stated that St Andrews (my alma mater) was more rural than Warwick despite St Andrews being part of an actual town.
 Discovering Warwick wasn’t even in Warwick (or any other town) brought back my burning anger at the injustice done to St Andrews.
 But you know, I’m over it.

 **I am a complete hypocrite who did not do this for my PhD.
-Luckily, I love it here anyway.
+Luckily, I love it here in Cardiff anyway.